 Have you ever wondered what the difference is between usb3 and usb4 connectors?
 Have you ever wanted to know which connector was better for your phone or tablet?
 Join us as we look deep into this topic and break it all down with ease.

 The USB 4 specification was created by the USB Implementers Forum.
 They released version 4 of the Universal Serial Bus (USB) standard with many new features such as speed, power requirements, and more.
 It offers significantly faster transfer speeds than previous USB versions.
 It can also supply more power than its predecessors as well.
-This model has only been available since 2017 and desktop computers can now be purchased that use this technology.
+Formally announced by the USB Implementers Forum (USB-IF) in 2019, USB4 represents a massive architectural shift and has now become standard on modern laptops and desktop computers..

 What is USB4